wp-plugins/child-theme-configurator/readme.txt

 == Override Parent Styles ==

-There are two ways to identify and override parent styles.
+There are two ways to identify and customize parent styles.
 The Child Theme Configurator lets you search styles by CSS selector and by property.
-If you wish to change a specific CSS selector (e.g., h1), use the "Query/Selector" tab.
-If you have a specific CSS value you wish to change site-wide (e.g., the color of the type), use the "Property/Value" tab.
+If you wish to customize a specific CSS selector (e.g., h1), use the "Query/Selector" tab.
+If you have a specific CSS value you wish to customize site-wide (e.g., the color of the type), use the "Property/Value" tab.

 = Query/Selector Tab =